naninovel/docs/docs/en/guide/integration-options.md

 :::

-The commands can then be used in naninovel scripts:
+The commands can then be used in scenario scripts:

 ```nani
 ; Switch to adventure mode.